lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 -------------

-If you have permission to rename the storage folder, you can rename it by clicking the edit icon in the Control column.
+If you have permission to rename the storage folder, you can rename it by clicking the edit icon in the Control panel.
 When you click the icon button, a rename dialog will appear.
 Write new folder name and then click RENAME button.